alexsandrov16/unhide/README.md

 # Unhide
-Small script to show hidden items on a storage drive.
+Small script to show hidden files on a storage drive.
 Only compatible with Windows